nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 **It is a security risk to store the SSH access-related credentials into to configuration file as plain text.**

-#### 4.2.2 Initializing the security server command
+#### 4.2.2 Initializing the Security Server command

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR, XROAD_SECURITY_OFFICER

-Initializes the security server and upload the configuration anchor by typing:
+Initializes the Security Server and upload the configuration anchor by typing:
 ```
 xrdsst init
 ```